Scott Copeland: Professional career

-Minor league career

 Copeland attended White Oak High School in White Oak, Texas.

 Baltimore Orioles

-He then attended the University of Southern Mississippi, and was drafted by the Baltimore Orioles in the 21st round of the 2010 Major League Baseball Draft.
-Copeland played the 2010 season with the Aberdeen IronBirds and Delmarva Shorebirds, and totalled a 3–5 win–loss record, 2.66 earned run average (ERA), and 53 strikeouts in 71 innings pitched.
-Copeland began the 2011 season in Delmarva, and later earned a promotion to the Advanced-A Frederick Keys.
+Copeland then attended the University of Southern Mississippi, and was drafted by the Baltimore Orioles in the 21st round, with the 628th overall selection, of the 2010 Major League Baseball draft.
+Copeland played the 2010 season with the Low–A Aberdeen IronBirds and Single–A Delmarva Shorebirds, and totaled a 3–5 win–loss record, 2.66 earned run average (ERA), and 53 strikeouts in 71 innings pitched.
+Copeland began the 2011 season in Delmarva, and later earned a promotion to the High–A Frederick Keys.
 In 1412/3 innings pitched, he posted an 8–11 record, 5.53 ERA, and 77 strikeouts.
-Copeland made 18 starts with the Keys in 2012, posting a 3–8 record with a 6.88 ERA before being released by Baltimore.
+Copeland made 18 starts with the Keys in 2012, posting a 3–8 record with a 6.88 ERA before being released by Baltimore on July 19, 2012.